edgarcosta/endomorphisms/examples/corpus/README.md

 enough for `over`: `CC,RR` does not embed in `M_2(RR)`, so that pair is a `mismatch`.

+A centre with several possible real representations uses a token such as `oneof{CC|RR+RR}`. `|` separates alternatives and `+` separates factors within one alternative.
+The format contains no commas, so TSV multiset splitting stays unambiguous.

 `over` and `mismatch` are the ones a larger `B` can move. `under` is not: it means the bound missed endomorphisms that are really there.